rootcanopy/Book-Reviews/README.md

 ## **Future Notes**

 I feel this didnt go as well as I would have liked or needed in this part of the course.
 But like my last project it will, or another one will be going for resubmission.
-I messed it up myself by trying to use Scrapy instead of just keeping it simple with the Database.
+I messed it up myself by trying to use other packages alongside what we had learned, instead of just keeping it simple with the Database.